 Dates

-The 2023 Cincinnati Open tennis tournament will take place from the 12th to the 20th of August 2023, with the 1st round of the ATP Cincinnati Masters tournament and the WTA 1000 tournament starting on the 13th of August.
+The 2023 Cincinnati Open tennis tournament took place from the 12th to the 20th of August 2023, with the 1st round of the ATP Cincinnati Masters tournament and the WTA 1000 tournament starting on the 13th of August.

-The 2023 Cincinnati Tennis Tournaments will be played in the same week as the Vancouver Open in Canada.
+The 2023 Cincinnati Tennis Tournaments were played in the same week as the Golden Gate Open in Stanford.

 Tickets